If your dog has suffered a sudden trauma or is experiencing any life threatening symptoms, please call us immediately at: (602) 833-7511

 - Known Exposure to Toxins: We discuss this more in depth in its own section on this page, but if you know or suspect your dog has ingested toxins or medications, contact the ASPCA Poison Control Hotline, or an emergency dog clinic immediately

 The above list is not exhaustive and there are many more situations that may necessitate emergency care for dogs.
-If the situation appears immediately life threatening, please call us immediately or simply bring your dog to our emergency clinic located at:
+If the situation appears immediately life threatening, please call us immediately.

 Our staff will do everything possible to save the life of your canine friend and restore it to full health.

-, then we urge you to seek out and familiarize yourself with the 24 hour dog hospital in your area.
-This way, should an emergency arise for your beloved canine companion, you will be prepared to get him or her to an emergency dog clinic immediatelyÑinstead of wasting valuable time that could result in the worsening of an already tragic situation.
+We urge you to seek out and familiarize yourself with a 24 hour dog hospital in your area.
+This way, should an emergency arise for your beloved canine companion, you will be prepared to get him or her to an emergency dog clinic immediately, instead of wasting valuable time that could result in the worsening of an already tragic situation.